jeremeamia/tweetmvc-core/README.markdown

 ## What?

-TweetMVC is a PHP MVC framwork where each component (class, function, or statement) fits inside of a Tweet (140 characters).
+TweetMVC is a PHP MVC framework where each component (class, function, or statement) fits inside of a Tweet (140 characters).
 Why?
 I don't know&hellip; but doesn't it sound fun?
 I guess the point was to code an extensible, fully-functional MVC framework from scratch in a kind of code-golf-esque kind of way.